News in Chicago and Illinois

 Whoever bought it, bought themselves trouble.

-Chicago authorized the sale last year of several vacant lots that the church had owned for nearly 10 years.
+The board of directors of the First Presbyterian Church of Chicago authorized the sale last year of several vacant lots that the church had owned for nearly 10 years.

 With land values in the Woodlawn neighborhood skyrocketing, the South Side church's four parcels were sold quickly--and two were resold--with more than $1.1 million changing hands in the transactions.